OpenGL Normal Vector Transformation

 Conclusion

-Transforming a normal vector from object space to eye space multiplying by inverse and transpose matrix would work if the transform matrix contains translation and rotation.
-However, if the transform has scaling, the normal vector must be re-normalized to make it unit length.
+Transforming a normal vector from the object space to the eye space multiplying by inverse and transpose matrix would work if the transform matrix contains translation and/or rotation.
+However, if the transform has scaling, then the normal vector must be re-normalized to make it unit length.

 Since a rotation-only matrix is orthogonal (the inverse matrix and transpose matrix are same, so the original matrx and the inverse then transpose matrx are also identical), we can skip the process to invert and to transpose the matrix.

-To optimize the performance of normal transformations, it would be better to define a separate matrix for the normal vectors, which is only containing the rotation parts from GL_MODELVIEW matrix (ignoring translation and scaling), and use this matrix to transform normal vectors from object space to eye space without computing inverse and transpose.
+To optimize the performance of normal transformations, it would be better to define a separate matrix for the normal transformation, which is only containing the rotation parts from GL_MODELVIEW matrix (ignoring translation and scaling), and use this matrix to transform normal vectors from the object space to the eye space without computing inverse and transpose.

 ←Back